patobeur/EggWar/README.md

 # EggWar
-Testing some cloning Mobils object nehaviours
+Testing some cloning Mobils object behaviours

 Fail so far !!!